intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 --- abstract

+The main goal of the networking standards process is to enable the long term interoperability of protocols.
 The robustness principle, often phrased as "be conservative in what you send, and liberal in what you accept", has long guided the design and implementation of Internet protocols.
-The posture this statement advocates promotes interoperability in the short term, but can negatively affect the protocol ecosystem over time.
-For a protocol that is actively maintained, the robustness principle can, and should, be avoided.
+The posture this statement advocates promotes interoperability in the short term, but can negatively affect interoperability over time.

+This document defines active protocol maintenance, an alternative to the robustness principle that allows interoperability in the long term.
+By evolving specifications and implementations, it is possible to reduce ambiguity over time and create a healthy ecosystem.

 --- middle